swoyamrajbhandari/PichinchaBank_RD/Final-Submissions/Requirements Document/PichinchaBank-RequirementsDocument.md

 ## 9.2 Data Flow Diagrams

 Below is a level 2 data flow diagram that represents the proposed Create Contact feature for Pinacha Bank.
-The diagram illustrates how data is handled for this feature.
+The diagram provides a high-level overview of how data is handled for this feature.

 > ![Level 2 Data Flow Diagram](./images/Create_Contact_DFD.drawio.png)
 > "Level 2 DFD for proposed Create Contact feature"